janwyl1/nhsNumbers/README.md

 ## NHS Number Validator and Generator

-* Validates NHS Numbers using the Mod 11 Check Digit.
+* Validates NHS Numbers using the Mod 11 algorithm.
 * Built with Intersystems Cache ObjectScript.

 ### input()